The Easiest Way to Clean Out a Pumpkin

 - Use a scoop made of metal.
 Plastic spoons or scoops may snap if used too forcefully.

-- Use a small knife to scrape the sides of the pumpkin, separating the rest of the guts from the inner rind—this will make the rest of the removal process quick and painless.
+- Use a small knife such as this paring knife ($6, Bed Bath & Beyond) to scrape the sides of the pumpkin, separating the rest of the guts from the inner rind—this will make the rest of the removal process quick and painless.

 Step 3: Scrape the Inside of the Pumpkin Clean

-Editor's tip: You don't have to buy a special set of tools to clean out and carve pumpkins but there are some that will make the job much easier.
-Check out these pumpkin carving sets you can order today and have tomorrow.
+Editor's Tip: You don't have to buy a special set of tools to clean out and carve pumpkins but there are some that will make the job much easier.
+Check out these pumpkin carving sets you can order today.

 Once you've cleaned out the pumpkin, wipe the interior walls with a mixture of water and bleach.
 The bleach mixture will prevent rotting, enabling you to enjoy your carved designs longer.
 The smell of the bleach can also keep squirrels and other animals who might want to much on your pumpkin art away.